How to turn a Google Home into a Bluetooth speaker

-At its launch last November, the Google Home ($129.00 at Bed Bath & Beyond) was missing several important features found on Alexa speakers like the Amazon Echo ($138.49 at Overstock.com).
+At its launch last November, the Google Home was missing several important features found on Alexa speakers like the Amazon Echo (£99.00 at Amazon.co.uk).
 One important feature, in particular, was Bluetooth.

 Instead of Bluetooth, users had to use Cast to stream music, podcasts and other audio from their phones to Google Home.
 While you can Cast almost anything from an Android device, users were limited to apps that officially support Cast on iOS.